Education, Training and Development Option

-The course must be approved by a case officer and should form part of your DSP Personal Progression Plan.
-You can arrange an appointment with a case officer by contacting your Intreo centre- see 'Where to apply' below.
+The course must be approved by a Case Officer and should form part of your DEASP Personal Progression Plan.
+You can arrange an appointment with a Case Officer by contacting your Intreo Centre- see 'Where to apply' below.

 Finding a course

 To find out about available courses and get advice on how to get a place on the course of your choice, you should contact your local ETB, school or college, public library or Citizens Information Service.

 You will continue to get your weekly Jobseeker’s Allowance or Jobseeker’s Benefit at your usual rate and any other secondary benefits.

 Secondary benefits may include:

 - Fuel Allowance

 - Rent Supplement and Mortgage Interest Supplement.
 However, out of pocket expenses, may affect the amount of Rent Supplement or Mortgage Interest Supplement you are getting.

 If you have been signing on for unemployment credits, you will continue to get credits while you are participating in the Education, Training and Development Option.

 All applications for the Back to Education - Education, Training and Development Option should be made on form BTE1(pdf).
 You will be asked to provide information about your course, for example: